 Talk to your family and friends about how you’ll know when to leave and where to go to stay safe.
 It’s up to you to decide on a suitable place to go when you leave early on a fire risk day.
 If you do not have friends or relatives in low-risk areas who you can visit, consider community facilities such as libraries, shopping centres, swimming pools or cinemas.

 If you rely on others for care and support, your only safe option on serious fire risk days is to leave early – never wait to receive a warning.

 Would you remember a plan that’s just in your head if you’re surrounded by smoke, heat and flames?

-A written plan will take the pressure off you, and avoid arguments and delays.
-In Victoria the bushfire season is long, and a written plan will help reduce uncertainty and anxiety.
+In Victoria the bushfire season is long and is getting longer, a written plan will help reduce uncertainty and anxiety.

 Use the Bushfire survival planning template – Leaving early (PDF) to help you write down your plan.

 Remember, any bushfire plan – written or not – is better than no plan.

 Once you have prepared your plan, it is a good idea to share the details of your plan with family, friends and neighbours.
 Doing so will save them a lot of distress when there is a bushfire, as they will know that you are prepared and where to find you.